 Prey aggression - driven by pleasure/seeking

-Because this type of aggression involves moving triggers, many people misuse this term when dogs chase cars or bikes while barking loudly.
+Because this type of aggression often involves moving triggers, many people misuse this term when dogs chase cars or bikes while barking loudly.
 In most cases, these dogs are not hunting.
 If they were, they would be quiet and concentrated.
-When dogs chase bikes while barking loudly, it is more likely they are doing so out of fear or frustration, than out of pleasure/seeking prey.
+When dogs chase bikes while barking loudly, it is more likely they are doing so out of fear or frustration, than out of seeking prey.

 This is a form of aggression that can occur when a dog redirects it’s aggression onto something or someone that is closer to it while the aggression was actually triggered and directed at something further away.
-In example, a dog who explodes when seeing a trigger pass by at a distance, suddenly turns around and bites the leash, it’s owner or another dog family member who happened to be close.
+In example, a dog who explodes when seeing a trigger pass by at a distance, suddenly turns around and bites the leash, it’s owner or another dog family member who happens to be close.
 In these cases, the aggression is not triggered by the 'receiver', but by something that was out of reach.
 An example: two dogs are in a fenced yard.
 A trigger passes by outside the fence and one of the dogs suddenly attacks the other dog in the yard.
 Family members may report that these two dogs seem to be fighting over something in the yard when it is actually a form of redirected aggression of one of the dogs, triggered by something outside the yard.

 Pathological aggression (disease)/impulsive aggression

 This is a rare type of aggression which is highly unpredictable and extremely impulsive, occurring completely at random (there are no clear triggers or context).
 A dysfunctional balance of hormones and/or neurotransmitters could be a cause, amongst other medical issues.
 For proper treatment, veterinary behaviorists are a necessity, as in most cases behavioral medication will be needed.